-R-635 King County promotes forest management that achieves long-term forest health; protection of watersheds, critical areas and habitat to support fish and wildlife populations; protection of threatened and endangered species; conservation and economic viability of working forests; carbon sequestration and reduction in green house gas emissions; and adaptation to climate change.
+King County promotes forest management that achieves long-term forest health; protection of watersheds, critical areas and habitat to support fish and wildlife populations; protection of threatened and endangered species; conservation and economic viability of working forests; carbon sequestration and reduction in green house gas emissions; and adaptation to climate change.

 In 2005, King County worked with the Tolt Triangle community near Carnation, assisting with the formation of Tolt Triangle Fire Council and the development of their comprehensive community wildfire protection plan.
-The county also developed best management practices recommended for implementing wildfire protection for residences in forested areas.
-Education regarding fire planning is offered throughout forested areas of King County with a focus in the areas of eastern King County prone to east winds.
+The 500 rural residences on 5,800 acres covered by the plan became the first area in King County to earn the status of "Firewise Community" from the national Firewise Program. ((The county also developed best management practices recommended for implementing wildfire protection for residences in forested areas.))
+Since 2005, additional communities in forested areas have adopted wildfire protection plans.
+The county provides ((Education))training and technical assistance regarding fire planning ((is offered)) and best management practices for implementing wildfire protection throughout forested areas of King County with a focus in the foothill areas ((of eastern King County-)) prone to east winds.

-- R-636 King County should encourage community fire planning so that residents are aware of the dangers of forest fires and take steps to make their properties less vulnerable.
-King County should support neighborhood-based efforts to manage forests to improve forest health and reduce the risk of wildfire. - R-637 King County shall encourage the development of private/public partnerships that provide incentives for landowners to practice innovative, fish-friendly forestry and that can help ensure retention of the forest resource land base in perpetuity.
+King County should encourage community fire planning so that residents are aware of the dangers of forest fires and take steps to make their properties less vulnerable.
+King County should support neighborhood-based efforts to manage forests to improve forest health and reduce the risk of wildfire.

+King County shall encourage the development of private/public partnerships that provide incentives for landowners to practice innovative, fish-friendly forestry and that can help ensure retention of the forest resource land base in perpetuity.

-An example of such a partnership is the Mountains-to-Sound Greenway Biosolids Forestry Program, which includes King County, Washington State Department of Natural Resources, the Greenway Trust, the University of Washington and the Weyerhaeuser Company.
+An example of such a partnership is the Mountains-to-Sound Greenway Biosolids Forestry Program, which includes King County, Washington State Department of Natural Resources, the Greenway Trust, the University of Washington and ((the Weyerhaeuser Company)) Hancock Forest Management.
 One of the elements of this program involves the acquisition of forestlands that are vulnerable to residential and commercial development.
 Lands are acquired by a combination of county funds and federal Forest Legacy funds and then transferred to the WDNR for management.
 By deed, these lands stay in forest resource use in perpetuity and are managed according to the state's Habitat Conservation Plan.
 Seventy-five percent of all revenues generated are returned to King County.
 The lands that have been acquired help to form the block of public ownership along I-90, providing wildlife corridors, opportunities for trails and recreation, and the water quality protection provided by forest cover.